ereekaur/finance/README.md

 From here we can say with the confidence level of 99% that the total costs are less than 459332.7

-Finally, let us take a look at Panjer recursion which considers a compound random variables.
-Its efficiency lies in omitting convolution calculations.
+Finally, let us take a look at the Panjer recursion which considers a compound random variables.
+Its efficiency lies behind omitting convolution calculations.
 Here, the claim costs are a compound of Poisson distribution and for example, Weibull distribution.
 It is notable that the Poisson assumption can be replaced here exactly by two different discrete distributions (to ensure numerical stability) which are Bin and Negbin.
-There are also considerations in pushing this further but the Panjer recursion has to be modified.
+There are also considerations in pushing this further but then the Panjer recursion has to be modified.

-So far I did not manage to find Panjer algorithm from the latest actuar package in R, but using aggregateDist one can approximate the PCF.
-However, it is not too hard to implement
-Panjer recursion in order to get PDF of the compound distribution:
+So far I did not manage to find the Panjer algorithm from the latest actuar package in R, but using aggregateDist one can approximate the PCF.
+However, it is not too hard to implement the Panjer recursion in order to get PDF of the compound distribution:

 ```R